Register to get access to free programming courses with interactive exercises

 Repeat

-Specifying each column separately, especially if they're the same, is quite tedious.
-It's very easy to make a mistake and get a grid you weren't expecting.
-To avoid repeating the same values, the grid-template-columns and grid-template-rows have a special repeat value.
+It is tedious to specify each column separately, especially if they're the same.
+You easily may make a mistake and get a grid you weren't expecting.
+To avoid repeating the same values, the grid-template-columns and grid-template-rows have a specific repeat value.
 More precisely, it's a function that takes two values:

 .grid-12 {